cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

 - Part C: **replaced with a short prose explanation** of the key configuration idea, with a caveat like "The author's full configuration isn't shared in the post — the pattern is shown above, not a copyable template."
 - Part D: 2-3 real failure modes the source actually mentions, not invented ones

+A thin-source MOVE issue looks like:
+- Pattern P (Tension): contrast grounded in what the source names as the failure vs. the fix, no invented specifics
+- Pattern Q (Pattern): 3 numbered steps instead of 4 if the source only supports 3; each action and description traceable to the source
+- Pattern R (One Thing): a directive derived directly from the source's own advice, not extrapolated

-A thinner Playbook is honest.
-A fabricated Playbook is a brand-killer.
+A thinner Playbook or Pattern is honest.
+A fabricated one is a brand-killer.

 ---